Sokal affair: Sociological follow-up study

 In 2009, Cornell sociologist Robb Willer performed an experiment in which undergraduate students read Sokal's paper and were told either that it was written by another student or that it was by a famous academic.
 He found that students who believed the paper's author was a high-status intellectual rated it better in quality and intelligibility.

 Sokal III

 In October 2021, the scholarly journal Higher Education Quarterly published a bogus article "authored" by "Sage Owens" and "Kal Avers-Lynde III".
 The initials stand for "Sokal III".
 The Quarterly retracted the article.

-Love, Theoretically

-In 2024, Ali Hazelwood published the book Love, Theoretically, whose plot revolves around a character who performs a similar hoax, which Hazelwood said was inspired by Sokal's.
-The character is a physicist and submits his hoax article to a theoretical physics journal.